Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ![image](https://user-images.githubusercontent.com/94720207/166413961-b21aeb71-6680-4cc9-945d-3a799ef2b7f0.png)

-- There's a HTTP serving something on default Port 80, **but I have a 401 response from it:**
+- There's a HTTP serving something on default Port 80, **but I have a 401 "No Authorized" response from it:**

 ![image](https://user-images.githubusercontent.com/94720207/166414615-8152ebc1-0287-4c65-ab0f-35b69f6b0034.png)